 No. EAC Condition Implementation Status Compliance Status Description EAC 09 The EAC Holder must develop, implement and adhere to the final Vegetation and Invasive Plant Management Plan, and any amendments, to the satisfaction of EAO.
 Ongoing In Compliance Section 4.15 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
-The IWMAMP includes herbicide based invasive plant management in the dam site area, and the expansion of the vehicle cleanliness program, including the use of vehicle inspection forms.
-Rev 6 of the IWMAMP was completed and rolled out to some contractors onsite To date, contractors have completed the following: invasive plant removal through hand pulling, on-going inventories of invasive plant locations, extensive hydroseeding of exposed slopes across the Project area, regular vehicle inspections and cleaning through various methods to ensure vehicles are clean and free of dirt and invasive plants when transitioning between sites and into the Project area.
-BC Hydro implemented an Invasive Species Management Contractor that completed a control program across the dam site in September and October 2017.
+The IWMAMP includes herbicide based invasive plant management in the dam site area, and the expansion of the vehicle cleanliness program, including the use of vehicle and equipment inspection forms.
+Rev 6 of the IWMAMP was completed and rolled out to most contractors for the project.
+To date, contractors have completed the following: invasive plant removal through hand pulling, on-going inventories of invasive plant locations, extensive hydroseeding of exposed slopes across the Project area, regular vehicle inspections and cleaning through various methods to ensure vehicles are clean and free of dirt and invasive plants when transitioning between sites and into the Project area.
+BC Hydro implemented an Invasive Species Management Contractor that completed a control program across the dam site in September and October 2017 and this has continued through 2018 and is scheduled to continue until the end of the project.
 The Main Civil Works contractor has retained an invasive plant species specialist to advise on invasive plant species management.
 BC Hydro installed two temporary wash stations at Gate A and Gate B in July 2017.
-These were removed at the onset of winter conditions in 2017 and procurement is ongoing for a permanent wash station to be installed for spring 2018.
-The procurement process is ongoing for an Invasive Species Management Contractor to be sourced by BC Hydro and utilized on the dam site, transmission line, reservoir, Hwy 29 realignment and other off-site locations to begin/continue invasive species management for the remainder of the project lifespan.
+The temporary wash stations were decommissioned at the onset of winter conditions in 2017 and procurement was completed for a permanent wash station which will be installed in spring 2019.